 [The tether mentioned in Al's checklist near the bottom of the 1+36 paragraph is a 100-foot belaying line discussed after 115:38:45.
 "T/G anchor" is an anchor for the Thumper/Geophone Experiment that Ed will perform at the ALSEP site.]

 115:26:04 McCandless: Okay, Ed.
 Two Hasselblads plus the 16-millimeter.

 115:26:10 Mitchell: Right.
 (Pause)

-[Mounting the 16 mm camera on the MET is Al's job but Ed is getting the task out of the way because, currently, Al is at the east footpad, apparently leaning on the strut with his right hand while he positions the B&W TV in the footpad.
+[Mounting the 16 mm camera on the MET is Al's job (third line in the 1+36 paragraph in Al’s checklist) but Ed is getting the task out of the way because, currently, Al is at the north footpad, apparently leaning on the strut with his right hand while he positions the B&W TV in the footpad (second line in Al’s 1+36 paragraph).
 He doesn't appear to be kneeling.
 The 16-mm camera can be seen at the upper right on the MET in NASA photo S70-53479 (scan by Kipp Teague) which was taken during a training exercise on the NASA KC-135 aircraft at one-sixth g.]115:26:14 Mitchell: And I've just started (removing) the TV bracket, and I'm getting ready to open SRC (Sample Return Container or rock box) number 1.

 115:26:22 McCandless: Roger.
 (Pause)

 [Ed will mount the SRC on a holding bracket on the MESA and, once he has it open, will remove various pieces of gear, including the SESCs.]115:26:27 McCandless: And, Al, have you gotten...